Category Archives: Russian Royals

 Ivan Naryshkin, Natalya’s brother, is dragged out of the palace while Peter I consoles his mother and Sophia watches with satisfaction; Credit – Wikipedia

 The rebellion made it possible for Sophia Alexeevna, her maternal family the Miloslavskys, and their allies to insist that Peter and Ivan be proclaimed joint Tsars, with Ivan being the senior Tsar.
 Sophia acted as regent during the minority of Ivan and Peter and ruled as an autocrat.
-During this period, Natalya Kirillovna received her only financial support from the Patriarch of the Russian Orthodox Church and lived away from the court at Alexei’s former summer residence in Preobrazhenskoye near Moscow.
+During this period, Natalya Kirillovna received her only financial support from the Patriarch of the Russian Orthodox Church.
+She lived away from the court at Alexei’s former summer residence in Preobrazhenskoye near Moscow.

 In 1689, 17-year-old Peter overthrew his half-sister Sophia Alexeevna.
 Peter I and Ivan V continued as co-tsars, and Sophia was forced to enter a convent and give up her position as a member of the royal family.
 Because of his young age, Peter could not acquire actual control over Russian affairs.
 Instead, the power was controlled by his mother and her brother Lev Naryshkin who was appointed the minister of foreign affairs and was the de facto prime minister.